 Tax Assessment Appeals

 Property in Pennsylvania is subject to taxation but there is no need to pay more than your fair share.
 When your property is assessed, it should be assessed at a proportional value with other properties in the same district and township.
-Our attorneys have experience evaluating the probabilities for success of a tax assessment appeal and helping you to figure out the best way to lower the taxes you have to pay each year.
+Whether you’re looking for a commercial or residential tax reassessment, our attorneys have the experience to guide you through the process.
+We evaluate the probabilities for success of a tax assessment appeal and help you to figure out the best way to lower the taxes you have to pay each year.

 In closely held corporations, such as a family run business or other small organizations, disputes among the business owners is not uncommon.
 Our firm has handled multi-million-dollar disputes between shareholders, and we seek to bring about peaceful resolutions, where possible.
 We are also experienced in litigation to enforce the rights of shareholders in derivative suits against a corporation where corporate assets have been mismanaged or mishandled.